Your Guide to Planning, Planting, and Growing Phlox

 Cover the roots with soil and water well.

 Phlox need a consistent supply of moisture and will not tolerate drought.
-Before planting, add compost or other organic matter to enrich the soil and increase its ability to hold moisture.
+Before you plant, incorporate compost or other organic matter to enrich the soil and increase its ability to hold moisture.

 Where to Plant Garden Phlox

-Perennial Gardens Garden phlox is a good companion for other summer-blooming perennials such as lilies, bee balm, rudbeckia, Shasta daisies, yarrow, clematis and daylilies.
-In flowerbeds, the taller cultivars provide a good backdrop for shorter plants.
+Perennial Gardens Garden phlox makes a good companion for other summer-blooming perennials such as lilies, bee balm, rudbeckia, Shasta daisies, yarrow, clematis and daylilies.
+In flowerbeds, the taller cultivars of Phlox paniculata provide a good backdrop for shorter plants.

-Cutting Gardens The long, stiff stems of garden phlox are easy to arrange in a vase, where they complement and help hold up other flowers such as dahlias and lilies.
+Cutting Gardens The long, stiff stems of garden phlox are easy to arrange in a vase.
+Use them to complement and provide some support for other flowers such as dahlias and lilies.
 Cutting the stems while some of the flowers are still in bud will extend their vase life.

 What to Expect